Landcruiser87/pyonrpi/rp4.md

 ```

 ### Critical Recommendation for Automation
-A deep analysis of the cron environment reveals a critical, non-obvious flaw in Method 1.
+The cron environment reveals a critical, non-obvious flaw in Method 1.
 The cron daemon's default shell is, on most Linux systems, /bin/sh.
 The source command (used in Method 1) is a Bash-specific feature (a "bashism").
 The /bin/sh interpreter does not understand the source command.
 Therefore, a bash script using source (Method 1) will fail when executed by the default cron shell.
 Method 2 (the "Direct Call" way) makes no assumptions about the shell's features.

 It is a simple, direct executable call, which /bin/sh handles perfectly.
 Method 2 is vastly superior, more robust, and more portable for automation.
 It is the architecturally correct choice for this workflow.
 While Method 1 can be forced to work by changing cron's default shell (by adding SHELL=/bin/bash to the crontab), this is an unnecessary and brittle dependency.

-#### Module 3.3: The Canonical Bash Wrapper Script
+#### The Bash script

-A truly robust wrapper script must, like its Python counterpart, be location-aware.
+A script must, like its Python counterpart, be location-aware.
 It cannot assume it is being run from a specific directory, especially when called by cron.
 The Bash equivalent of Python's __file__-based path is achieved using dirname and readlink.

 #### Bulletproof Bash Wrapper (run_script.sh):